-The results of our tests indicate that, for the items tested, the City of Duluth complied with the material terms and conditions of applicable legal provisions.
+The results of our tests indicate that, for the items tested, the City of Duluth complied with the material terms and conditions of applicable legal provisions, except as described in the Schedule of Findings and Questioned Costs as items 08-1 through 08-3.

-Also included in the Schedule of Findings and Questioned Costs are management practices comments and an other item for consideration.
-We believe these recommendations and information to be of benefit to the City of Duluth, and they are reported for that purpose.
+Also included in the Schedule of Findings and Questioned Costs are management practices comments.
+We believe these recommendations to be of benefit to the City of Duluth, and they are reported for that purpose.

-The City of Duluth's written responses to the significant deficiencies and management practices findings identified in our audit have been included in the Schedule of Findings and Questioned Costs.
+The City of Duluth's written responses to the significant deficiencies, legal compliance findings, and management practices comments identified in our audit have been included in the Schedule of Findings and Questioned Costs.
 We did not audit the City's responses and, accordingly, we express no opinion on them.